catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 ---
 Summary:
 What do people traditionally attribute value to?
 What about the Christians in TJC?
-Let’s talk about the traditional assets of value.
 Many attribute value to material possessions.
 What do people associate value to?

 1. Food and clothing
 2. Status, recognition, knowledge